 All the materials for this bag came from second-hand purchases or were made at home, (minus the velcro & thread).
 Just time and creativity were all that were needed.

 The basic pattern idea came from One-Yard Wonders: 101 Sewing Fabric Projects; Look How Much You Can Make with Just One Yard of Fabric!
 I changed it to suit my liking and redesigned it a bit to meet the needs I had in mind.
-There are also scads of ideas on Pinterest.

-I like boxed-corner bags for their ability to open wide and stand on their own when using a sturdy fabric.
+For instance, I like boxed-corner bags for their ability to open wide and stand on their own when using a sturdy fabric.

 I found all the fabric at Goodwill ($1 a yard minus my 20% off coupon = cheap!)and it was brand new denim, pinstripe blue, and sort of stretch cotton canvas for the lining – all found at different times.
 Never miss an opportunity to peruse the aisles of fabric for great finds!